-This page contains information about what the Kingfishers Class will be learning this Autumn term.
+This page contains information about what the Kingfishers Class will be learning this Spring term.

 This term, our PE sessions will continue to be on Tuesdays and Fridays.
 Please ensure your child has the correct PE kit in school at all times, including trainers or daps.
 Our PE kit consists of royal blue shorts, a yellow t-shirt, trainers or daps.

 Spellings will be given weekly, on Tuesdays, and will be tested on the following Monday.
 There will be a short task for your child to complete involving their spellings or the spelling patterns/rules we are focusing on.
 This will need to be handed in on Monday mornings.
 Your child will also be encouraged to try to learn the ‘Password Pair’ which are high frequency words, taken from the list of 100 words that the children are expected to learn in Years 3 and 4 under the current National Curriculum.
 In addition, there will also be a Maths Activity to complete, which will be based around work that we have been doing in class.
 Please use your child’s Home Learning Book to comment on these tasks if needed.
 It is particularly useful to know if the task required a lot of support from home.